789Kelly/MeetUp/README.md

 ## Edit an Event specified by its id

-Edit and returns an event specified by its id
+Edit and return an event specified by its id

 - Require Authentication: true
 - Require Authorization: Current User must be the organizer of the group or a member of